juliarashid/Data-100/finalproject.md

 # Accessibility 1
 ## De facto Description of Estelí, Nicaragua

-First, I utilized data from the ADM2 subdivision in Nicaragua: Estelí, which is a moderately populated area.
+First, I utilized data from the ADM2 subdivision in Nicaragua: Estelí, which is the third largest city in Nicaragua.

 ![](accessibility1.png)